cybertraining-dsc/reu2022/project/graphics/bokeh.md

 ### Saving Figures as PNG

-As the purpose of Bokeh is to create interactive `.html` visualizations, it's recommended to keep your visualizations in this format.
+As the purpose of Bokeh is to create interactive `.html` visualizations, it is recommended to keep your visualizations in this format.
 However, it may sometime be necessary to save as an image file.